stackabletech/demos/.github/ISSUE_TEMPLATE/pre-release-upgrade-testing.md

 ---
-name: Pre-Release Demo Upgrade Testing from Stable to Nightly
+name: Pre-Release Demo and Upgrade Testing
 about: |
-    This template can be used to track the upgrade testing of demos from stable to nightly leading up to the next Stackable release
+  This template can be used to track the upgrade testing of demos from stable to nightly and nightly from scratch leading up to the next Stackable release.
-title: "chore(tracking): Test demos on nightly versions for XX.(X)X"
+title: "chore(tracking): Test demos on nightly versions for YY.M.X"
 labels: ['epic']
 assignees: ''
 ---